SAP-archive/teched2021-ANA260/exercises/Section 2 - Linked Analysis and Input Controls/README.md

 ![img40](https://user-images.githubusercontent.com/92877810/138149953-1a55fd87-6039-4792-8743-958f027f212f.png)

-Quality Check!
+⚠️Quality Check!
 Test out the effects of measure and dimension input controls in your story.

-After changing both input controls, Gross Margin should be the measure displayed in every chart.
+🚩After changing both input controls, Gross Margin should be the measure displayed in every chart.
 The first chart now visualizes a breakdown of Gross Margin across Sales Managers rather than region.

 ![img41](https://user-images.githubusercontent.com/92877810/138149955-8deee799-258e-42e7-b00c-65deba6df177.png)

-There is still more dynamic functionality available within Sap Analytics Cloud.
+🚩There is still more dynamic functionality available within Sap Analytics Cloud.
 We can use additional functionality within Linked Analysis to link two charts so that if a data point is clicked on one chart, the other chart will update by creating a filter on that data point.
 Let's do this now and we'll get a better idea of what this means.

 70. Click on the **More** icon on the Gross Margin per Sales Manager per Actual Chart to Open the Context Menu